ModProg/derive-where/README.md

 struct Example<T>(PhantomData<T>);
 ```

+But more complex trait bounds are possible as well.
-This will bind implementation for `Example` to `T: Super`.
-But more complex
+The example below will restrict the implementation for `Example` to
-trait bounds are possible:
+`T::Type: Clone`:

 ```rust
 trait Trait {